CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 How to Choose the Best Indoor Cycling Shoes?

 They probably won’t be as comfortable due to the worse ventilation.
 But it depends on the shoe.
+However, the most important thing to consider is:

 Pedal & Cleat Type Compatibility

+Depending on the indoor bike you will use and its pedals, you must choose compatible shoes and cleats.
 Cycling shoes are available in 2, 3, or 4-bolt-hole configurations.

 2-hole configuration is the most common on MTB shoes.
 Those are compatible with SPD cleats.

-Some shoes are compatible with both 2-bolt and 3-bolt configurations, so you can equip them with SPD or LOOK Delta cleats (or any other 3-bolt cleats).
+Some shoes are compatible with 2-bolt and 3-bolt configurations, so you can equip them with SPD or LOOK Delta cleats (or any other 3-bolt cleats).

-Some spin bikes use pedals with toe cages (for standard shoes like sneakers) on one side and SPD clipless mechanism on the other.
+Some spin bikes use pedals with toe cages (for standard shoes like sneakers) on one side and an SPD clipless mechanism on the other.

-To use the SPD clipless side, you have to buy shoes with a 2-hole configuration to attach SPD cleats.
+To use the SPD clipless side, you must buy shoes with a 2-hole configuration to attach SPD cleats.
+Buy 3-hole configuration shoes for Peloton.

 Fastening System

-Please, see the following table for their pros and cons.
+Please see the following table for their pros and cons.

 Type of Fastening System | Pros | Cons |